i-doit/knowledge-base/docs/en/user-authentication-and-management/sso-comparison/saml/adfs-saml.md

 </IfModule>
 ```

 In this example only the directory protected via Mellon is protected under `/var/www/html`.
-So we can create another VHost config later to install e.g. i-doit pro.
+So we can create another VHost config later to install e.g. i-doit.

 Creating the directory: